 Folders in Selective Sync take up minimal space on your hard drive, and allow you to see the full file list in your file browser (or in the Sync mobile app).
 The ‘real’ files inside the folder are represented by placeholder files in the file system.

-Here’s what a Selective Sync folder looks like in the Sync window on another computer:
+Here’s how a Selective Sync folder looks like in the Sync window on another computer:

 Double-click a folder in Sync to open it in your file browser (Finder on Mac, or Windows Explorer on Windows) and you’ll see that the placeholder files have the extension .rsls: